junxit/us-congress-code/title-42/chapter-6a/sec-238f.md

 1948—Act June 25, 1948, amended section generally to make it apply to all appropriations to carry out the purposes of the Service instead of merely to appropriations to carry out the research functions of the Service.
 Act June 16, 1948, substituted “National Institutes of Health” for “National Institute of Health”.

+### Statutory Notes and Related Subsidiaries

-### Transfer of Functions
+### Change of Name

-Functions of Public Health Service, Surgeon General of Public Health Service, and all other officers and employees of Public Health Service, and functions of all agencies of or in Public Health Service transferred to Secretary of Health, Education, and Welfare by Reorg.
-Plan No. 3 of 1966, eff.
-June 25, 1966, 31 F.R.
-8855, 80 Stat.
-1610, set out as a note under section 202 of this title.
-Secretary of Health, Education, and Welfare redesignated Secretary of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
-Functions of Federal Security Administrator transferred to Secretary of Health, Education, and Welfare and all agencies of Federal Security Agency transferred to Department of Health, Education, and Welfare by section 5 of Reorg.
-Plan No. 1 of 1953, set out as a note under section 3501 of this title.
-Federal Security Agency and office of Administrator abolished by section 8 of Reorg.
-Plan No. 1 of 1953.
-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20.
+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Buy American Provisions